The early Montefiores of Livorno

 The 2020 publication of ref 319 includes 15 Montefiore marriages (listed here) each with full date and name of both fathers.
 It has thus become possible to refine the family tree of the early Montefiores which appears in the literature (see here).
 In the above chart they add essential detail to the online accounts.
 The few unverified relics of the online accounts remaining in the chart above are shown in ochre (but see note 1 below).

 Apart from the 15 newly published marriages, we show 4 marriages from other sources (see note 2 below).
-In addition 2 further marriages are proposed by us - the circa 1740 marriage of Bailah Montefiore & Simon Barrow, which (not appearing in ref 319) must have taken place away from Livorno (about the placement of Bailah Montefiore in the broader family and about a possible brother-in-law of Simon Barrow of Barbados see note 3 below), and the 2nd marriage of Judah Montefiore in the top line (which we suggest is indicated by the awkward timing of Joseph's birth and the awkward conjunction of his name with that of his father for we suggest here that Judah Montefiore and Joseph Leon are the same person).
+In addition 2 further marriages are proposed by us - the circa 1740 marriage of Bailah Montefiore & Simon Barrow, which (not appearing in ref 319) must have taken place away from Livorno (about the placement of Bailah Montefiore in the broader family and about Isaac Levy a brother-in-law of Simon Barrow of Barbados see note 3 below), and the 2nd marriage of Judah Montefiore in the top line (which we suggest is indicated by the awkward timing of Joseph's birth and the awkward conjunction of his name with that of his father for we suggest here that Judah Montefiore and Joseph Leon are the same person).
 Of course there is independent evidence for the Olivetti marriage in the top line of the chart (this evidence may be found in note 4 below).

 Of interest are the 3 Levy Sonsino marriages (see note 3 below).
 The 2 Racah marriages point to the fact that the first given name of Eliezer's wife appears to have been dropped - the mother was named Hannah as we judge from the name of the wife of Moses Vita namely Esther Hannah which we read as Esther de Hannah.
 There appears to be 2 uncle/niece marriages of 1738 and 1708, and several cousin/cousin marriages (one in 1694, one in 1749, and two shown in the lowest 2 lines in the chart).
 There are 2 cases of a pair of siblings marrying a pair of siblings.